 (also see “Plastics”)

-Online purchasing has increased the amount of packaging in the waste stream considerably.
+Online purchasing has increased the amount of packaging in the waste stream.
 Most of these materials are reusable; some are also recyclable:

-- Cardboard boxes can be reused, & flattened boxes can be recycled with mixed paper.
+- Cardboard boxes can be reused, & flattened boxes can be recycled in municipal recycling programs.

 - Foam peanuts: see “Plastics”

-- Cornstarch peanuts may be composted in a backyard bin or reused.
-However, these are not accepted by commercial composting facilities or packing shipping stores.
-If you can’t reuse them, throw them away in your trash or dissolve them with a little warm water & put the starch in the trash.
+- Cornstarch peanuts may be composted in a backyard bin, reused, or placed in the trash.
+However, these are not accepted by commercial composting facilities or at packing shipping stores.

 - Styrofoam blocks & shapes: see “Plastics”

-- Plastic sealed air packaging is reusable.
-Once deflated, it can also be recycled with plastic bags (see “plastics” for supermarket collection sites)
+- Plastic sealed air packaging and bubble wrap arereusable.
+Once deflated, they can be recycled with plastic bags (see “plastics” for retail store recycling programs).
+Accepted for reuse by some pack & ship stores.

 (see wood under "Building and Remodeling Materials")